I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ip_offload_stats.md

      errors resulting from invalid destination addresses.
 See "ipInHdrErrors" in RFC 2011.

-`InOctets`

-The total number of octets (bytes) in input IP datagrams that have been received from the
-     interface on offloaded TCP connections.
-Octets from datagrams counted in
-     <b>InReceives</b> must be counted here.
-     <b>InOctets</b> must include the number of bytes in the IP header and payload.

-`InReceives`

-The total number of input IP datagrams that have been received from the interface on offloaded TCP
-     connections, including IP datagrams received in error.
-See "ipInReceives" in RFC 2011.

 `InTruncatedPackets`

 The number of input IP datagrams discarded because the datagram frame didn't carry enough data.